What are the lines that define hotspotting public lands in the bird hunting community?

 This is a highly controversial subject with strong arguments on both sides of the issue.
 On one hand, great hunting areas are highly guarded secrets because we don’t want to see our favorite spots overrun by other hunters.
 It takes a lot of work to scout for and find birds; it does not take a lot of work to go wherever your favorite Instagram influencer says to go.
 On the other hand, one of the single biggest hurdles for new hunters to overcome is finding places to go hunting.
 New hunters must be equipped with some useful knowledge to help them find success if we want to see them return to hunting for season after season.

 Project Upland is no stranger to walking this fine line between adequately equipping new hunters and giving away the farm, so to speak.
 For example, the article Scaled Quail Hunting the Cimarron National Grassland generated a fair share of emails, messages, and comments that we were hotspotting and people were not happy.
 But seriously—is scaled quail hunting so easy that citing a National Grassland where they live can mean the end of all the birds?
 Not from what I have heard.
-We must stop and carefully weigh the issues and ethics that surround this question.
+We must stop and carefully weigh the issues and ethics that surround this question and consider where it goes to far.

 The Decline of Hunting